Which of the following is a key difference between Meiosis I and ... | Channels for Pearson+

 1

-Understand the process of meiosis, which consists of two stages: Meiosis I and Meiosis II.
-Each stage has distinct roles in the formation of gametes.
+Understand the basic process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
+It consists of two stages: Meiosis I and Meiosis II.

-In Meiosis I, homologous chromosomes are separated.
-This is a reductional division, meaning it reduces the chromosome number by half, resulting in two haploid cells.
+Recognize that Meiosis I is characterized by the separation of homologous chromosomes.
+This is a key event that distinguishes it from Meiosis II, where sister chromatids are separated.

-In Meiosis II, sister chromatids are separated.
-This is an equational division, similar to mitosis, and it results in four haploid cells from the two cells produced in Meiosis I.
+Identify that crossing over, the exchange of genetic material between homologous chromosomes, occurs during Prophase I of Meiosis I, not during Meiosis II.

-Crossing over, which is the exchange of genetic material between homologous chromosomes, occurs during Prophase I of Meiosis I, not during Meiosis II.
+Note that Meiosis I results in two daughter cells, each with half the number of chromosomes, while Meiosis II further divides these cells to produce four haploid daughter cells.

-DNA replication occurs before Meiosis I during the S phase of the cell cycle, but it does not occur again before Meiosis II.
-This ensures that each of the four resulting cells has a single set of chromosomes.
+Clarify that the separation of sister chromatids occurs during Meiosis II, specifically in Anaphase II, which is distinct from the separation of homologous chromosomes in Anaphase I of Meiosis I.

 Watch next